Sydney enters ‘scariest’ phase of pandemic as delta variant spreads, leader says

 The outbreak is minuscule by global standards, but a big deal in a country that has pursued a strategy of zero transmission.
 The low tolerance for even single-digit daily cases has left Australians frequently caught in cycles of new restrictions every time a cluster emerges.

-A slow vaccination rate is exacerbating the struggle, so that well over a year into the pandemic, Sydney, Australia’s largest city, is grappling with reinstated limits on gathering and movement this week just as restrictions are easing in the U.S. and Europe.
+A slow vaccination rate is exacerbating the struggle, so that well over a year into the pandemic, Sydney, Australia’s most populous city, is grappling with reinstated limits on gatherings and movements this week just as restrictions are easing in the United States and Europe.

 The New South Wales state parliament was shut down Thursday after a lawmaker tested positive for the virus.
-On Wednesday, passengers had to weigh up midflight whether to enter quarantine or return to Sydney after other Australian states snapped their borders shut.
+On Wednesday, passengers had to weigh midflight whether to enter quarantine or return to Sydney after other Australian states snapped their borders shut.

 Officials and scientists are especially troubled by the apparent ease with which the delta variant, first detected in India, passes from person to person.